Low-Resolution Editing is All You Need for High-Resolution Editing

-Each patch is then encoded using a VAE~\cite{kingma2013auto} encoder.
-Here, we define the resulting latent representations of the high-resolution source, low-resolution source, and reference patches as $\srch_0[i]$, $\srcl_0[i]$, and $\refl_0[i]$, respectively, where $1 \leq i \leq NM$.
-We subsequently apply the forward process, optionally enhanced with Null-text inversion~\cite{mokady2023null}, to obtain their diffusion trajectories, which are given by
+Each patch is then encoded using the pretrained VAE~\cite{kingma2013auto} encoder.
+Here, we define the resulting latent representations of the high-resolution source, low-resolution source, and low-resolution reference patches as $\srch_0[i]$, $\srcl_0[i]$, and $\refl_0[i]$, respectively, where $1 \leq i \leq NM$.
+We subsequently apply the forward process, optionally enhanced with Null-text inversion~\cite{mokady2023null}, to obtain their generation trajectories, which are given by